Deuterocohnia Mez 1894 Syn. Abromeitiella Miller 1754 Named for: Ferdinand Julius Cohn 1828-1898, German botanist

 Deuterocohnia brevifolia (Grisebach) M.A.Spencer & L.B.Smith 1993

-is a succulent terrestrial Bromeliad forming dense cushions of tightly-packed rosettes when grown in a good light.
+is a terrestrial Bromeliad forming dense cushions of tightly-packed succulent rosettes when grown in a good light.
 Individual rosettes are smaller than those of D. lorentziana.
 The grey-green leaves are sharply pointed and may bear a few small marginal teeth.
 Inflorescences of three yellowish-green tubular flowers appear repeatedly on the same rosette, which unusually for a bromeliad does not die after flowering.

 |